Stralsund Hauptbahnhof: Station

 A tower next to the hall, which houses a staircase, represents the architecture of the three parishes of greater Stralsund.
 The entrance hall is 22.12 metres long, 9.90 metres wide and almost 15 metres high.
 Above the entrance and access to the platforms are large glass facades.
 Station services were located in the western area of the hall.
 Three waiting rooms were built in the eastern area: one for ladies only, one for 1st and 2nd class passengers and one for 3rd and 4th class passengers.
 Access to the six platforms became somewhat easier, although travellers who wished to use the line to Rostock opened in 1888 had to continue to cross the tracks.
 Only later was a tunnel built.
 The three platform tracks for trains to and from Rostock are through tracks.
 The other three platforms (1 - 3) were built as terminal tracks.

 The station building was built on the area of a former cattle loading ramp on Tribseer Damm (street).
 Originally there was an area for the operation of carriages to pick up passengers to depart from the station.
 Later a tramway and a light railway were opened.
 Today there is short-term parking and a taxi rank in this area.

 On the evening of 28 March 1905 a festival was held to dedicate the new station.
 This lasted until the early morning hours, with the departure of train No. 206 to Neubrandenburg.

 In the 1930s, the Stralsund artist Erich Kliefert received a commission to design the lobby.
 He placed a large colour display of Stralsund from the air on the western side at the top of the hall and on the eastern side there is a similar representation of the island of Rügen.

 In the 1990s the building was refurbished and the area in front of the platforms was covered with a large glass structure.
 The sanitary facilities were renovated and shops were established in the station.

 Train services

-The station is served by the following services: